 Mastiffs are known as a heavy breed.
-They have, over recent years, been listed as among the heaviest breeds.
+They have, over recent years, been listed as among the most severe species.
 These dogs can weigh as much as a whopping 220 pounds.
-They do not seem fat, however, as they reach heights of 32 inches.
+They do not seem fat, however, as they reach 32 inches.

 Their face is distinctive as it is covered in wrinkles.
-Although they can be great family companions, their size can cause problems around small children, as the dogs don’t always see themselves as big as others do.
+Although they can be great family companions, their size can cause problems around small children, as the dogs don’t always see themselves as big as others.

 The mastiff has a strong neck that is slightly elevated from the body.
 Despite this dog’s massive body structure, they have a loving personality.

 They are also very protective of their family.
 The mastiff is a dog that can fit in very well with the right family.

 The miniature bull terrier is possibly the cutest-looking terrier.
 They are known as mini dogs but have a tremendous sense of humor.

 The miniature bull terrier has an egg-shaped head that possesses a curious look.
 Their coat is very short, meaning they do not need much grooming.